Professional Development Funding

 - Research materials such as books, software, supplies, photocopying and expendable supplies and minor equipment.
 The funds are not to be used to support items or activities otherwise supported by departmental or program budgets such as computer, office furniture purchases, or teaching materials directly associated with a scheduled class.
 However, books to research a new course are appropriate uses of professional development funds.

 - Editing, indexing, preparation of figures, and other costs associated with the preparation and publication of scholarly materials.
-Please contact the Associate Dean for Faculty Development, Lisa Perfetti before using your PDA for this purpose.
+Please contact the Associate Dean for Faculty Development, Mary Raschko before using your PDA for this purpose.

 - Limited wages for student assistance in support of a research project.